Sociology Department Staff

 Ms Amee Gill

 Amée is a PhD candidate in the Department of Sport & Exercise Sciences at Durham University.
 Amée has an MSc in Applied Social Research from the University of Hull and a BSc (Hons) in Psychology & Counselling from Salford University.
-Amée's PhD project, Women in a ‘Man’s World', is funded by the Arts & Humanities Research Council (AHRC).
+Amée's PhD project is funded by the Arts & Humanities Research Council (AHRC).
 This PhD is a Collaborative Doctoral Partnership with Sporting Heritage and The National Football Museum.

 BSA Work, Employment & Society Conference (2018) Women in a 'Man's World': A Study of Women in Leadership Positions in Men's Professional Football in England (1992 - present day)